waruna-lakshantha/MSSQL-KT/README.md

 ## License

 This repository is licensed under the MIT License.
+See the https://github.com/waruna-lakshantha/MSSQL-KT/blob/main/LICENSE file for more details.

 ---